 The immediate directions for this project are to identify the nerve-derived signals and characterize the signaling pathways activated in islet cells that regulate islet structure and acquisition of functional maturation.
 These studies will provide new insight into islet development, and will have important implications for current translational efforts to identify factors critical for the onset of pancreatic dysfunction.

 Ami Patel, Naoya Yamashita, Maria Ascaño, Daniel Bodmer, Erica Boehm, Chantal Bodkin-Clarke, Yun Kyoung Ryu, and Rejji Kuruvilla.
 RCAN1 links impaired neurotrophin trafficking to aberrant development of the sympathetic nervous system in Down syndrome.
-Nature Communications, in press
+Nature Communications, 2015, Dec 14;6:10119

 Wang G, Rajpurohit SK, Delaspre F, Walker SL, White DT, Ceasrine A, Kuruvilla R, Li RJ, Shim JS, Liu JO, Parsons MJ, Mumm JS.
 First quantitative high-throughput screen in zebrafish identifies novel pathways for increasing pancreatic β-cell mass.
 2015.
 Elife.
 Jul 28;4.